jjhoncv/ajk-ui-components/packages/header/README.md

 # @ajk-ui/header

-Header component for ajk-ui components library.
+A flexible header component for React applications with built-in navigation and hero section support.

 ## Installation